Name: Damian Collins – Merika Project Knowledge Exchange and Innovation Manager

 Phone: +44 (0)1463 279 586

-MERIKA is an ambitious initiative by the University of the Highlands and the Islands, located in Scotland and the UK’s outermost region.
-The project revolves around the concept of turning the UHI Faculty of Science, Health and Engineering into a reference research and innovation hub for all of Europe on the theme of marine energy.
-Funded by the EU Seventh Framework Programme, the MERIKA Project runs from 2014 to 2017.
+Marine Energy Research Innovation and Knowledge Accelerator (MERIKA) was an ambitious initiative by the University of the Highlands and the Islands, located in Scotland and the UK’s outermost region.
+The project revolved around the concept of turning the UHI Faculty of Science, Health and Engineering into a reference research and innovation hub for all of Europe on the theme of marine energy.
+Funded by the EU Seventh Framework Programme, the MERIKA Project ran from 2014 to 2017.

-The project relies on cooperation with seven high profile scientific institutions in Europe and is centred on two main blocks of activities.
-One intervenes on capital (human and physical) and one builds capacity, especially in areas related to innovation and protection or exploitation of knowledge.
+The project relied on cooperation with seven high profile scientific institutions in Europe and was centred on two main blocks of activities.
+One intervened on capital (human and physical) and one built on capacity, especially in areas related to innovation and protection or exploitation of knowledge.